[Bahasa Indonesia, klik disini]

 CONTENTS OF THIS SITE

-This site provides almost all of the approximately 600 published writings by Ariel Heryanto, as well as his interviews, published responses by others on Ariel’s works, and reviews of his books.
+This site provides almost all of more than 600 published writings by Ariel Heryanto, as well as his interviews, published responses by others on Ariel’s works, and reviews of his books.

 Most of the materials are old opinion columns in Indonesian which are not easily accessible to the general public.
 Several dozen are in English, and a few are translations in other languages (German, Turkish, Mandarin, French and Thai).